 MATHEMATICS EXTENSION 2 Unit Value

 Board Developed Course - Year 12 only 1

-Prerequisites: The Mathematics Extension 2 Year 12 course has been developed on the assumption that students have studied the content and achieved the outcomes of the Mathematics Advanced course and the Mathematics Extension 1 Year 11 course.
+Prerequisites: The Mathematics Extension 2 Year 12 course has been developed on the assumption that students have demonstrated an exceptional foundation in Mathematics, achieved through successful completion of the Mathematics Advanced and Mathematics Extension 1 course.
+Students should have a keen interest in exploring challenging mathematical problems and a commitment to rigorous study, as this course is designed for those who aspire to excel in advanced mathematical disciplines.
 Students need to exceed benchmark criteria for entrance into this course.
 Prospective candidates must have at least 11 units of study.
-They will need to have demonstrated the ability, necessary skills and application to cope with the demands of this course through their exam results, classwork and rank.
-Students need to attain 80% in Mathematics Extension 1, 85% in Mathematics (2 unit) and should be ranked in the top 24 Year 11 Extension 1 students.
-The Head Teacher Mathematics reserves the right to endorse student enrolment in this course based upon the above criteria.
-Students must demonstrate their ability to achieve success in the first common assessment task in both Extension 1 and Extension 2 in Year 12.
-Student performance will be reviewed regularly during the first term of the Year 12 course. (ie: Term 4 2024) and parents will be notified of any concerns.
-Students need to maintain 12 units of study until two assessments have been completed in Mathematics Advanced, Mathematics Extension 1 and Mathematics Extension 2.
-Exclusions: Mathematics Standard
+They will need to have demonstrated the ability, necessary skills and application to cope with the demands of this course through their examination results, classwork and rank.
+Students need to attain 80% in Mathematics Extension 1, 90% in Mathematics Advanced and should be ranked in the top 20 Year 11 Extension 1 students.
+The Mathematics faculty reserves the right to endorse student enrolment in this course based upon the above criteria.
+Students need to maintain 11 units of study until two assessments have been completed in Mathematics Advanced, Mathematics Extension 1, and Mathematics Extension 2.
+Exclusions: Mathematics Standard 1 Mathematics Standard 2

-The course provides opportunities to develop strong mathematics manipulative skills and a deep understanding of the fundamental ideas of algebra and calculus, as well as an awareness of mathematics as an activity with its own intrinsic value, involving invention, intuition and exploration.
+The Mathematics Extension 2 course is designed for students who are passionate about mathematics and wish to engage with the subject at the highest level.
+This advanced course builds upon the concepts introduced in Mathematics Extension 1, delving deeper into topics such as higher-level calculus, complex numbers, and mathematical proofs.
+Students will develop sophisticated problem-solving skills and a strong understanding of mathematical theory, preparing them for university-level Mathematics and related fields.
+The course provides opportunities to develop strong mathematics manipulative skills and a deep understanding of the fundamental ideas of algebra and calculus, as well as an awareness of Mathematics as an activity with its own intrinsic value, involving invention, intuition and exploration.

-The course provides a basis for progression to further study in mathematics or related disciplines and where mathematics has a vital role at a tertiary level.
-These pathways may include science, engineering, finance and economics.
+The course provides a basis for progression to further study in Mathematics or related disciplines and where mathematics has a vital role at a tertiary level.